×

 We asked people if there is a lot of crime.
 They answered:

 "Lithuania has a relatively low crime rate compared to other European countries.
 The most common crimes are property-related offences such as theft and burglary.
 Violent crime is relatively rare, although there has been an increase in drug-related offences in recent years.
-The government has taken steps to address this issue, including increased police presence and tougher sentencing for drug-related offences," explained one expat living in Lithuania.
+The government has taken steps to address this issue, including increased police presence and tougher sentencing for drug-related offences," wrote one member in Lithuania.

 Is there a lot of diversity?
 Are people in Lithuania accepting of differences?